spencertipping/tau/doc/Omega-index.md

 We can work around this by maintaining a table of active arrays in the index file header.
 It has a fixed size and looks like this:

 ```
-hb:u64b  // header size in bytes (larger than required)
+"Ωidx\0" v:u16b  // header magic + version (8 bytes)
+key:u64b         // header key: unique per writer
+rev:u64b         // header revision: incremented per update
-n:u64b   // number of active arrays
+n:u64b           // number of active arrays (max = 254)

-a1o:u64b a1s:u64b  // first array offset+size
+a1o:u64b a1s:u64b  // first array offset+size (always at byte 32)
 a2o:u64b a2s:u64b  // second array offset+size
 ...
 aNo:u64b aNs:u64b  // final array offset+size
-...                // padding bytes until header size == hb
+...                // padding bytes until header size == 4096

-array1...          // byte hb+1: array1 data
+array1...          // byte 4096: array1 data begins
 array2...
 ```

 The header allows us to have holes in the index file, which is important because we can append a compacted array and delete its source fragments atomically with a single header update.
+Then we can either punch holes in the file or reuse earlier space.

+For now, `v = 1`.
+All other values are illegal.

+## Coordination and write-lock claims
+`rev` increases every time the header is updated.
+Readers watch the value and reload if it has been changed.
+If a change does happen, it means the entire index has potentially been invalidated.

+`key` coordinates writers in a similar way: there can be only one writer at a time, and the writer updates `key` to an arbitrary value on startup.
+If at any point `key` is modified, all write operations cease and the writer-context is invalidated.
+This essentially signals that someone else has claimed the write lock out from under us, and we must be willing to lose the currently-staged data.
+We must no longer modify the index file in any way.

+This locking/coordination strategy is not airtight.
+For example, a writer may invalidate the header twice, causing a reader to receive corrupt data if it is insufficiently attentive.
+Similarly, the write-claim case may be problematic if the claim is made in the middle of a slow `write()` call from the original writer.
+We don't necessarily know when all `write` operations have completed from the initial process.